 sudo mysql_secure_installation

-Set the permissions for the MRBS web directory:
+Set the appropriate ownership for the web server user:

 Create a virtual host for MRBS: